Houston police chief criticized after ripping 'smug' Senate Republicans for officer death

 ARKANSAS POLICE OFFICER ‘AMBUSHED AND EXECUTED’ IN FATAL SHOOTING OUTSIDE DEPARTMENT, CHIEF SAYS

-Critics argue the bill would have done nothing to prevent Solis, whose girlfriend called police to report that he had been assaulting her, from killing Brewster.
+Critics argued the bill would have done nothing to prevent Solis, whose girlfriend called police to report that he had been assaulting her, from killing Brewster.

 In 2015, Solis pleaded guilty to a misdemeanor domestic violence charge for hitting his then-girlfriend.
 As a result, he should not have been able to own a gun for five years under Texas law, said David Kwok, an associate law professor at the University of Houston Law Center.